apache/griffin-site/source/_posts/userstory.md

 Data Completeness is used to indicate whether every URL fed into crawler has its valid response in a reasonable duration.
  * if an URL has its corresponding response, called mapped URL.
  * Data Completeness is a ratio: the number unmapped URL compared with total number of URLs in a certain time window.
- * The time window here is the time window of input, not the duration mentioned above.
+ * The time window is measured based on the time window of input.

 ### Challenge